awsdocs/amazon-vpc-user-guide/doc_source/managed-prefix-lists.md

 **To restore a previous version of a prefix list using the AWS CLI**
 Use the [restore\-managed\-prefix\-list\-version](https://docs.aws.amazon.com/cli/latest/reference/ec2/restore-managed-prefix-list-version.html) command\.

-### Deleting a prefix list<a name="delete-managed-prefix-list"></a>
+### Delete a prefix list<a name="delete-managed-prefix-list"></a>

 To delete a prefix list, you must first remove any references to it in your resources \(such as in your route tables\)\.
 If you've shared the prefix list using AWS RAM, any references in consumer\-owned resources must first be removed\.
-To view the references to your prefix list, see [Viewing associations \(references\) for your prefix list](#view-managed-prefix-list-associations)\.
+To view the references to your prefix list, see [View associations \(references\) for your prefix list](#view-managed-prefix-list-associations)\.

 You cannot delete an AWS\-managed prefix list\.